Christian Levis

 about Christian Levis

 Christian Levis is a partner at Lowey Dannenberg, P.C., and head of the firm’s data breach and privacy practice group.
 He also has extensive experience litigating class actions across various practice areas, including antitrust, commodities, and consumer protection.
-Mr. Levis has litigated against some of the largest corporations in the world and has achieved substantial recoveries on behalf of plaintiffs such as the California State Teachers’ Retirement System (“CalSTRS”), the nation’s largest educator-only pension fund, and the Treasurer of the Commonwealth of Pennsylvania.
+Mr. Levis has litigated against some of the largest corporations in the world and has achieved substantial recoveries on behalf of plaintiffs such as the California State Teachers’ Retirement System, the nation’s largest educator-only pension fund, and the Treasurer of the Commonwealth of Pennsylvania.

-Notable Cases:
+Notable Data Breach & Privacy Cases:

 Other Notable Achievements:

-Mr. Levis was selected as a Rising Star in the 2021, 2022, and 2023 edition of Super Lawyers.
+• He was selected as a Rising Star in the 2021, 2022, 2023, and 2024 edition of Super Lawyers

 Education: